Pinoy Fear Factor: Sexta Ronda de Eliminación (Elimination Round 6)

 In the first stunt which was plagued by a local weather disturbance known as "La Tormenta de Sta.
 Rosa," while both Manuel and Marion retrieved all six flaglets before falling from the fifth pole, Marion's performance was deemed the best, with a faster time of 43 seconds against Manuel's 1:23.
 Savannah, who was not able to completely climb the first pole, was given the automatic spot in the third stunt.
 In the second stunt, RJ clocked the fastest time, eating two skinned rats in 1:28.
 Joining him was Jommy, who ate 10 scorpions in 2:21.
-Manuel, LJ, and Janna joined Savannah for the third stunt; Janna consumed 20 maggots in 4:14, LJ ate 20 cockroaches in 3:22, and Manuel feasted on a "Fear Factor Special" of a skinned rat, two scorpions, five cockroaches, five maggots, and several earthworms for 3:18.
+Manuel, LJ, and Janna joined Savannah for the third stunt; Janna consumed 20 maggots in 4:14, LJ ate 20 cockroaches in 3:22, and Manuel feasted on a "Fear Factor Special" consisting of a skinned rat, two scorpions, five cockroaches, five maggots, and several earthworms in 3:18.
 In the third stunt, Manuel and Janna posted times of 1:18 and 39 seconds, respectively, preventing outright elimination.
 But the topic of LJ performing the stunt without a noseclip was brought up.
 Argentine staff claimed that they offered her a noseclip, but she refused; however, tapes from earlier showed the offer was not done.
 LJ wanted to redo the stunt, and Savannah agreed.
 LJ was then told to redo the stunt, this time with the noseclip; if she would beat Savannah's original time, Savannah would redo her stunt.
 But LJ's performance did not improve even with the noseclip; her times were 12 seconds without the noseclip and 11 seconds with it.
 Savannah's time of 19 seconds sent LJ back to the Philippines.